This article teaches us How to Build a Simple LED Circuit; an LED is small special light that shine when to get electricity.

 LED Circuit Work on 220V Warning!:

-This uses parts like one capacitor, one zener diode, one resistor and LED.
+Also, this circuit uses parts like one capacitor, one Zener diode, one resistor and LED.

 If use 470 nano farad (nF) then LED get about 20 mA.